enniovilla/project-5-frontend/README.md

 - HTML5 to create the website structure.
 - CSS3 to style the website.
 - JavaScript to create the interactions on the website.
-- [React-Bootstrap](https://react-bootstrap.netlify.app/) to give responsiveness and style to the project.
 - [Git](https://git-scm.com/) for version control.
 - [GitPod](https://www.gitpod.io/) as IDE to create the website.
 - [GitHub](https://github.com/) to store files for the website.